obniz/obniz/parts/XBee/README.md

 ## wired(obniz, tx_to_XBee, rx_from_XBee)

 Wiring obniz and XBee.
-XBee also need VCC and GND.
+XBee also need VCC(3.3V) and GND.
+3.3V power supply is not supported by obniz, so need to get another way.

 If you wired like this photo,code is here.
+Obniz output 5V vcc to regulator and convert to 3.3V.
 ![photo of wired XBee](./xbee.png)
 ```
 obniz.io11.output(true);